c4tom/DreamDevBox/docs/advanced/connect-to-host-os.rst

 .. note:: This section applies for both, Docker Toolbox on MacOS and Docker Toolbox on Windows.

 Docker Toolbox behaves the same way as Docker on Linux, with one major difference.
-The Devilbox IP address or the custom provided CNAMEs actually refer to the Docker Toolbox machine.
+The DreamDevBox IP address or the custom provided CNAMEs actually refer to the Docker Toolbox machine.

 In order to connect from inside the Docker container (which is inside the Docker Toolbox machine) to your host os, you need to create: